Engelsk-Norsk oversettelse av difficulty

 pinch a squeeze with the fingers

-rough sledding, hard time a difficulty that can be overcome with effort; "we had a hard time getting here"; "analysts predicted rough sledding for handset makers"
+hard time, rough sledding a difficulty that can be overcome with effort; "we had a hard time getting here"; "analysts predicted rough sledding for handset makers"

 mire a soft wet area of low-lying land that sinks underfoot